 Our report, Intentional Use, explores mindfulness through the example of managing screen time.

 Gary is a divorced dad who has a 16-year-old daughter Ella who recently finished her GCSEs.
-He shares parenting duties with his former partner and discusses here how Ella gets her news from social media.
+He discusses how Ella gets her news from social media.

-Jenny is a stay-at-home mum with two secondary school-aged boys.
-She explains how they balance their screen time with homework and shares additional challenges her youngest who has autism sometimes faces.
+Jenny is a mum of two secondary school-aged boys.
+She explains how they balance their screen time with homework.

-When it comes to social issues online, many young people get their information from social media.
-However, online activism can sometimes fuel misinformation, scams/fraud and online hate speech.
+Many young people get their information from social media.
+However, activism can fuel misinformation, scams/fraud and hate speech.

-New research reveals that teenagers back increased curbs on the internet and fear their voices are not being heard in the discussion around the Online Safety Bill.
+New research reveals that teenagers back increased curbs on the internet in the discussion around the Online Safety Bill.

 Many young people struggle with negative body image and there is a growing concern about the online world’s impact on body image.

-This new foster carer training course, developed by Internet Matters, The Fostering Network and Dr Simon P Hammond from UEA, has been created for carers to help keep children in their care safe online.
+This new foster carer training course has been created for carers to help keep children in their care safe online.

-Internet Matters today releases its first ever index to track children’s wellbeing in a digital world – and it reveals the vital role that parents’ own habits play in their child’s growth and experiences.
+Internet Matters releases its first index to track children’s wellbeing in a digital world – revealing the role that parents’ habits play in their child’s growth.

 We’ve launched Children’s Wellbeing in a Digital World: Index Report 2022, the culmination of a year-long project, developed with the University of Leicester and Revealing Reality on the impact of digital use on children and young people in the UK.